-While these results are encouraging, the framework of excess capital yield was not built just upon a strong back-test.
+While these results are encouraging, the framework of ECY was not built just upon a strong back-test.
 Rather, ECY is a truly "quantamental" metric, which we initially created to provide a holistic, forward-looking view of the capital that management has at its disposal to create value.